CSC207-2022F-UofT/course-project-bill-gates/README.md

     - each view is only responsible for its own part of display.
 2. **Open and Closed Principle**: We completely adhere this principle.
     - For example, we have various input ports, and those input ports are simply interfaces to decouple the controller and the use case implementation of each use case.
 We can easily add another implementation of the use case by implementing the input port interface, without needing to change any other codes.
-    - Also we can easily add another implementation of data persistence by implementing the database boundaries.
+    - Also, we can easily add another implementation of data persistence by implementing the database boundaries.
 Our codes are open for extending but closed for modifications.
 3. **Liskov Substitution Principle**: Our subclasses do not alter the behavior of the general inherited behavior.
 Therefore, we can safely substitute objects of the super classes by the subclasses.
 4. **Interface Segregation Principle**: All interfaces in our projects have clearly defined specifications and any subset of the interfaces can not support the normal life cycle of our program.
 Therefore, we made interfaces into separate, small, concise, but necessary parts.
 Client codes won't be forced to implement the parts they don't need.
-5. **Dependency Inversion Principle**: As we explained in the Clean Architecture section, our codes completely follow the Clean Architecture and we have bunch of boundaries separating different layers and doing dependency inversions.
+5. **Dependency Inversion Principle**: As we explained in the Clean Architecture section, our codes completely follow the Clean Architecture principles, and we have a bunch of boundaries separating different layers and doing dependency inversions.
 Therefore, we followed this principle automatically.

 # Standards